anshudutta/sre-cheat-sheet/README.md

 ### Measuring Reliability
 How is reliability measured?
 #### SLI
-An SLI is a service level indicator — a carefully defined quantitative measure of some aspect of the level of service that is provided.
+An SLI is a service level indicator — a carefully defined quantitative measure of user experience / reliability of service.
 Simply,
 ```
 SLI = good events / valid events